H4HWV2011/msjarvis-public-docs/thesis/40-system-audit-and-operational-validation.md

 **The process:**

 1. Run `VERIFYANDTEST.sh` after any code change or container restart.
-2. Run `bash scripts/preflight_gate.sh` — must show **24 PASS 0 FAIL**.
+2. Run `bash scripts/preflight_gate.sh` — must show **24 PASS 0 FAIL**
+   (★ future target: 28 PASS 0 FAIL once checks 25–28 are implemented).
-3. Run canonical smoke tests (§40.4) to confirm 83-container stack, 21/22 LLMs,
+3. Run canonical smoke tests (§40.4) to confirm ★ 96-container stack, 21/22 LLMs,
    three PostgreSQL databases, and 6-layer `UltimateResponse`.
 4. Run the March 21, 2026 regression baseline test (§40.5) — gate for every
    future session.
-5. Run GBIM temporal decay tests (§40.7) to confirm Phase 5 is active.
+5. Run GBIM temporal decay tests (§40.7) to confirm Phase 5 is active and ★ `confidence_decay` metadata is present on `msjarvis:5433`.
 6. Run the auth boundary regression check (§40.4.12) after any Caddy or auth service change.
 7. Run the consciousness pipeline health suite (§40.4.13) after any sprint touching WOAH, Chroma, the bridge, RAG server, or unified gateway.
+8. ★ Run the `jarvis-memory:8056` durable audit check (§40.4.13) after any BBB
+   or governance sprint.
-8. Log any failures with timestamp, error message, and container name.
+9. Log any failures with timestamp, error message, and container name.
-9. Diagnose using `docker logs <container>` and the port map in §40.2.
+10. Diagnose using `docker logs <container>` and the port map in §40.2.
-10. Fix using the remediation patterns documented in §40-B through §40-H.
+11. Fix using the remediation patterns documented in §40-B through §40-H.
-11. Re-run smoke tests to confirm fix.
+12. Re-run smoke tests to confirm fix.
-12. Update this chapter with a new remediation entry if a new class of defect was found.
+13. Update this chapter with a new remediation entry if a new class of defect was found.
-13. Update the port map (§40.2) and smoke tests if new services are added.
+14. Update the port map (§40.2) and smoke tests if new services are added.
-14. Commit all session outcomes to the session contract in `msjarvis-public-docs/docs/contract/`.
+15. Commit all session outcomes to the session contract in `msjarvis-public-docs/docs/contract/`.

-***
+---

 ## 40.11 Roadmap for Automated Validation